For MA Students

 The Wexner Graduate Fellowship / Davidson Scholars Program helps to support your leadership growth during graduate school.
 Participating in this program is a unique opportunity for leadership growth for those entering graduate school programs designed to train them to become Jewish professional leaders.

 All graduate scholars must complete a field placement at a JCC during their studies.
 These placements will be worked out individually with the scholarship coordinator and the JCC.
 Applicants must be committed to beginning their career in the JCC Movement.
 Recipients agree to work in the JCC Movement for two years post graduation.
-Learn more and apply now.
+Learn more about the JCC Association Scholarship Program.